Tearful Kenin Out But Barty Just Getting Started At Australian Open - UrduPoint

 The ailing Spanish second seed had to modify his service action during a straight-sets cruise past Serbia's Laslo Djere in the first round.

-He will round off the night session on Rod Laver Arena against American qualifier Michael Mmoh, having never lost a match at the Australian Open to a player ranked as low as the world number 177.
+He rounds off the night session on Rod Laver Arena against American qualifier Michael Mmoh, having never lost a match at the Australian Open to a player ranked as low as the world number 177.

-Before that match, teenage sensation Coco Gauff is looking for her latest big-name scalp in the prime-time evening slot on Rod Laver Arena.

-The potential victim this time is Ukrainian fifth seed Elina Svitolina, who will be all too aware that last year Gauff, then 15, knocked out Venus Williams and Naomi Osaka on her way to the fourth round.